learn-co-curriculum/dsc-z-score-p-value/README.md

 > If your p-value is high, you will fail to reject your null hypothesis.
 You will fail to reject the null hypothesis, that is, you will say that **based on current evidence and testing, the null hypothesis cannot be rejected.**

 You'll see that the phrase "accepting a null hypothesis" is not used.
-This is because, conclusions of hypothesis tests will state that "we reject $H_0$ in favor of $H_a$" or that "we cannot reject $H_0$ in favor of $H_a$", which is less definitive and leaves room for errors while testing.
+This is because conclusions of hypothesis tests will state that "we reject $H_0$ in favor of $H_a$" or that "we cannot reject $H_0$ in favor of $H_a$", which is less definitive and leaves room for errors while testing.
 You reject or fail to reject a null hypothesis based on the evidence you have.

 >It is important to understand what you have **assumed** and what you have **observed**